neurocracy/omnipedia/docs/security.md

 ## Drupal

-Drupal as a project has [a very active and proactive security team](https://www.drupal.org/features/security) that regularly publishes security advisories and releases fixes.
+Drupal as a project has [a very proactive security team](https://www.drupal.org/features/security) that regularly publishes security advisories and co-ordinates fixes.

 ## Content-Security-Policy (CSP)